 - Add the slightly warm simple syrup to the limoncello base and stir until it's combined.
 The limoncello will be cloudy.

 - Using a funnel, pour the liqueur into a sealable glass bottle.
-Serve chilled and enjoy!

-- You can store the limoncello in the freezer in a warmer area (like on the door).
+- Storage instructions: You can store the limoncello in the freezer in a warmer area (like on the door).
 Alternatively, keep it chilled in the refrigerator.
 Longer aging means more intense flavors.
 It should last for up to 3 months.

 Augie says